Topl/muBrambl/README.md

 -   `Requests` - sub-module for sending json-rpc requests to a specified chain provider.
 -   `KeyManager` - sub-module that provides functions for creating, importing, and exporting Bifrost compatible keyfiles.

-A brief overview of each module is given below but for a detailed descriptions of all available methods, please visit https://brambljs.docs.topl.co
+A brief overview of each module is given below

 ## Brambl